Invented the Fox Box

 Since all the graphics came from my single Chyron, neither the Score nor the Count stayed on the air continuously.
 I had other graphics to present.
 After the batter had been introduced and three or four pitches had been thrown, we would start using the Count between pitches to reorient the viewer to the tactical situation.
 It was not until the true Fox Box was invented, using a separate graphics computer, that Score and Count could be shown on the screen at all times.

 So I can't really take credit for the Fox Box itself, but I did come up with the idea of the diamond diagram.
 Director Roy Alfers, a former Chyron operator himself, agrees that no one had seen the bases that light up before we started using them on our Pirates telecasts.

 I've had one similar idea in the years since.
 I haven't had the opportunity to get it on the air yet, but here it is.

 If "Runners on 1st & 3rd" was wordy, so is "Yankees Lead Series 3-1," which is often appended to scoreboards at playoff time.
 It's so wordy that it's often omitted from scoreboards at playoff time, which means that the viewer has to know somehow (perhaps from the newspaper) whether the Yankees are in position to close out the series with a win tonight.

 But in college sports, viewers have become accustomed to a number to the left of a team's name on a scoreboard: the team's national ranking.
 That's how they know whether the game that they're watching is an important one.

 For a best-of-seven pro series, how about four small squares to the left of "Yankees" and four more to the left of "Braves"?
-For each win, put a W in a square.
+(For a best-of-five series, use only three squares, and so on.)
+After each win, add a W in a square.
 The first team to fill all its squares wins the series.